-Cognitive behavioral therapy is a widely known form of talk therapy.
+Cognitive Behavioral Therapy (CBT) is a widely known form of talk therapy.
 It was developed in the 1960’s by Aaron Beck.
 Cognitive behavioral therapy (CBT) helps you learn how to identify and change unhelpful thought patterns that are influencing your emotions or behaviors.
 Through CBT these thoughts are identified, challenged, and replaced with more helpful realistic thought patterns.

 - Stressful life situations